moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 #### **Metrics tab**

-In the Metrics tab, you can explore the key business metrics derived from the lens models to observe the performance and make data-driven decisions with ease.
+Key business metrics derived from the Lens models can be explored in the Metrics tab to observe performance and make data-driven decisions with ease.

 <aside class="callout">

-🗣 If a Data Product does not have any metrics built on top of it, the Metric tab will not be available.
+🗣 If no model is exposed by the Data Product, the Metric tab will not be available.

 </aside>

-- In the image below, you can see a metric ‘Cloud Service Cost’ with its description and the number of measures, dimensions, and segments used to derive the metric.
-By clicking on the **Quick Insights** or **Explore** link you can further explore the metrics.
+- In the image below, a metric 'Cloud Service Cost' is shown along with its description and the number of measures, dimensions, and segments used to derive the metric.
+By clicking on the quick insights or explore link, the metrics can be further explored.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(10)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />